Campbellfield

 Campbellfield faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.1%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 10.7%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 26.7% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (16.7%).
-Educational participation is high, with 31.5% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 26.7% of residents aged 15+ holding such qualifications, including advanced diplomas (10.0%) and certificates (16.7%).
+Educational participation is high, with 31.5% of residents currently enrolled in formal education, comprising 10.5% in primary, 9.1% in secondary, and 4.6% in tertiary education.

 Frequently Asked Questions - Education